-ANA is a Drama Desk Awards-nominated composer for and Outstanding Music in a Play.
-Her “inventive,” “graceful,” ”showpiece” works (New York Times) have been premiered at Carnegie Hall, Off-Broadway, Le Poisson Rouge and the Tribeca New Music Festival; performed by Grammy Award-winning Native American flutist Robert Mirabal, string quartet ETHEL (with whom she’s also appeared as a guest violinist in concerts nationally and internationally), Ensemble Metamorphosis, pianists Kathleen Supove, Jed Distler, Vicky Chow, Marvin Rosen, Mary Schallhorn, Victor Manuel Morales, Terezija Cukrov, Marco Dalpane, Jasna Popovic, Lenka Petrovic, and Marija Ilic, violinists Kevin McMahon and Mariana Hernandez, cellist Jackie Ludwig, and featured in choreography by Takehiro Ueyama (TAKE Dance).
+Ana is the 2013 Drama Desk Awards-nominated composer in the category of Outstanding Music in a Play.
+Most recently, Ana has been commissioned by the Sheboygan Symphony Orchestra to compose a new work for the orchestra, in which she will be the featured soloist.
+Her “inventive,” “graceful,” ”showpiece” works (New York Times) have been premiered at Carnegie Hall, Off-Broadway, Le Poisson Rouge and the Tribeca New Music Festival; performed by the South Shore Orchestra, Grammy Award-winning Native American flutist Robert Mirabal, string quartet ETHEL (with whom she’s also appeared as a guest violinist in concerts nationally and internationally), Ensemble Metamorphosis, pianists Kathleen Supove, Jed Distler, Vicky Chow, Marvin Rosen, Mary Schallhorn, Victor Manuel Morales, Terezija Cukrov, Marco Dalpane, Jasna Popovic, Lenka Petrovic, and Marija Ilic, violinists Kevin McMahon and Mariana Hernandez, cellist Jackie Ludwig, and featured in choreography by Takehiro Ueyama (TAKE Dance).
 She has also received commissions from the Throes Theater, and artists Vittoria Chierici and Corrado Levi.
 Ana’s recent film score is Luci in the Sky (a film directed by Yuko Takebe).
 Ana composes music for film, dance, theater, and instrumental concert music, and fosters numerous multimedia collaborations.